General

 The following shall be done by the company for reporting the issue of shares:

-– Once the shares are being issued or the issue is of convertible debentures or preference shares, company should file form namely, Form FC-GPR enclosed in Annex-6, in a maximum period of 30 days from the date of issue.
+– Once the shares are being issued or the issue is of convertible debentures or preference shares, the company should file Form FC-GPR enclosed in Annexe-6, within a maximum period of 30 days from the date of issue.

-– The Form FC-GPR and the Part Aof the same has to be duly filled up and also got signed by the person who is the Authorised Signatory and is submitted to the Authorised Dealer of the company, who will then forward it to the Reserve Bank of India or the RBI.
+– The Form FC-GPR and Part A of the same have to be duly filled up and also signed by the person who is the Authorised Signatory and is submitted to the Authorised Dealer of the company, who will then forward it to the Reserve Bank of India or the RBI.

-(i) A certificate which is issued from the Company Secretary of the company certifying the following:
+(i) A certificate which is issued by the Company Secretary of the company certifying the following:

-(b) the compliance of terms and conditions of the Government approval, if any,
+(b) the compliance with the terms and conditions of the Government approval, if any,

-(c) the company is shall be made eligible to issue or provide shares under these Regulations, and
+(c) The company shall be made eligible to issue or provide shares under these Regulations, and

-(d) the company is holding all the original certificates which was issued by authorized dealers in India.
-And this should be evidencing receipt of the amount of consideration with respect to the shares which are issued.
+(d) The company is holding all the original certificates that authorised dealers in India issued.
+And this should be evidencing receipt of the amount of consideration with respect to the shares that are issued.

-(ii) A certificate which has been provided by the Statutory Auditors or Chartered Accountant which is stating the manner of arriving at the price of the shares issued to the persons who are residing in a foreign country or a country outside India.
+(ii) A certificate which has been provided by the Statutory Auditors or a Chartered Accountant stating the manner of arriving at the price of the shares issued to persons who are residing in a foreign country or a country outside India.

 Both the above-stipulated reports should be submitted to the concerned Regional Officer of RBI under whose jurisdiction the registered office of the company is situated.